The Logos: The Meletic Testament (Chapter 5 The Exile)

 138. I dream of your return, even though I know you walk a broader path now, one that leads not back to the city, but forth into the heart of thought itself.

 139. Still, I write to you, because your voice lives in mine, and in every question I ask, I hear the cadence of your wisdom guiding me onwards.
+He wrote back to me.

 140. Heromenes, you honour me with your loyalty, but I implore you—do not let reverence become a cage that confines your thought, for even the most cherished ideas must be tested if they are to remain alive.

-141. Challenge my words as you would any others, for truth fears no scrutiny and welcomes contradiction as a companion, not a threat; it is in the friction between opposing views that wisdom is kindled.
+141. Challenge my words as you would any others, for the truth fears no scrutiny and welcomes contradiction as a companion, not a threat; it is in the friction between opposing views that wisdom is kindled.

 142. I have sat with Christians whose eyes burn with conviction, and even though they speak of love and redemption with fervour, I sense in them a trembling—a fear that doubt might unravel the tapestry they have woven one day.
 They speak of the return of their Christ or an Armageddon, but I fear not their prophecies, because I am already awakened.